 Access Control: Only authorized users should be able to access PHI.
 A robust system uses unique user IDs and role based access control (RBAC), ensuring a nurse can only see her patients’ data and a billing specialist can’t access clinical notes.

 Encryption at Rest and In Transit: All PHI must be unreadable to unauthorized parties.
 This means using strong encryption like AES 256 for data stored in databases (“at rest”) and TLS for data sent over networks (“in transit”).
-Encryption is so important that if encrypted data is stolen, it may not be considered a reportable breach if the decryption key remains secure.

 Audit Logging and Monitoring: The system must keep a detailed log of who accessed PHI, what they did, and when they did it.
 These audit logs must be regularly monitored to detect suspicious activity, like an employee accessing records they shouldn’t or an account downloading data at odd hours.